DavidSouther/software_craftsmanship/02_functions_arrays_strings/01_functions/01_python.md

 At this point, we've written four functions.
 For each rug type, we have two functions - one to perform the calculation, and one to perform the user input.
 So why would we write all four of these, instead of just one loop?
 The first answer is to make it easier to read and understand.
-One big function or loop body would be shorter to write, yes, but in sofware engineering there's a somewhat paradoxical fact that code is read by humans much more often than it's written.
+One big function or loop body would be shorter to write, yes, but in software engineering there's a somewhat paradoxical fact people read any given code many times, while they write it once and edit it maybe a couple more times.
 You've likely seen this yourself while trying to get your prior programs to work - you would run it, it wouldn't work right or you'd get an error, and then you had to go back through many times reading it to figure out what it was doing.

 By separating out each task into functions like this, you are using _abstraction_.
 Each function lets us move from handling the details of getting input or calculating a rug size, to instead working with the *idea* of getting input or calculating the rug's size.
 Why is this useful?
-Mainly, it means that now whenever I think about calculating a rug, I don't need to remember the formulas for its area and perimeter, I only need to know which parameters are necessary.
+Mainly, it means that now whenever I think about calculating a rug, I don't need to remember the formulas for its area and perimeter, I only need to know whic arguments are necessary.

 It also gives us a good separation of concerns.
-That's a fancy way of saying the opposite of what was in the last paragraph - from the ouside, I only need to know what parameers to pass the function and it does the work.
-From the inside, I only need to take those parameters and do the calculation.
-I don't care how I got those parameters!
+That's a fancy way of saying the opposite of what was in the last paragraph - from the ouside, I only need to know what arguments to pass the function and it does the work.
+I can delegate to it, and trust it will do the work.
+From the inside, I only need to take those arguments and do the calculation.
+I don't care how I got those arguments!
 The could come from a command line interface, like here, or in chapter 5, they could come from a web server which provides this functionality to customers online.
 That separation is a great boon that abstraction using functions gives us.

 ## Anatomy of a function